Loubrains/FuzzyMatcher/README.md

 ### UI:

-- Align tops and bottoms of display boxes.
 - Maybe a box that always shows uncategorized (or remove current match and put them in there?)
 - Tooltips (for what exactly?)
+- Make buttons size properly (all the same rectangles)
+- ~~Align tops and bottoms of display boxes.~~
 - ~~Sort category results display first by count and second alphabetically.~~
 - ~~Set initial column sizes and text wrapping and have them scale with the window size.~~
 - ~~Show percentages next to category counts~~